gustavonikov/gustavonikov/README.md

 💻I'm a developer, studying Front/Back-end in Javascript 😊

-Have knowledge on others languages like:  🔸 Python    🔸 Vb.net
+📚Have knowledge on others languages like:  🔸 Python    🔸 Vb.NET

 🛠I use tools like:  🔸 ReactJS    🔸 node.js